 Study abroad can be organised in various ways.
 Depending on the purpose and the time available, the period abroad may be organised during your studies or after you have completed them for continuing education purposes, or for a postgraduate or supplementary course of study.
-Study abroad does not necessarily have to take place at a partner university of applied sciences, you can also organise it yourself.
+Study abroad does not necessarily have to take place at a partner university, you can also organise it yourself.

 In self-organised study abroad, you apply to a university of applied sciences by yourself, as it were, independently of the contacts and programmes of your own university of applied sciences.
 This may apply in particular if the relevant Department has no partnership with a university of applied sciences in the country in which you wish to study.

 As a "freemover", however, you must bear the costs of the tuition fees that are usually charged at universities of applied sciences abroad.
 These can vary quite considerably depending on the country and the university.
 When applying, you must also consider that the deadlines and formalities of universities of applied sciences abroad often differ considerably from those common in Germany.

 If you complete a period of study at a university of applied sciences abroad, you can apply for leave of absence for the relevant semesters.
 This means, among other things, that you only can to take module retake examinations.
 For further information about leaves of absence, click here.

 Information about studying at universities of applied sciences abroad can be found in the detailed country-specific guides to study of the German Academic Exchange Service (DAAD).
 These guides and other useful information are available in the International Office and the library.
 Comprehensive information and advice for studying at universities is available for the USA at Amerikahaus, for Great Britain at the British Council, and for Australia/New Zealand at the Institut Ranke-Heinemann and GOstralia! or GOzealand!! respectively.